MicrosoftDocs/SupportArticles-docs/support/azure/devops/user-is-not-able-to-delete-existing-service-connection.md

 ---
-title: Troubleshooting tips for problems while deleting Azure RM service connection
+title: Fail to delete an existing Azure RM service connection
-description: This article explains about the problems that might occur when users are unable to delete the Azure RM service connection. ms.date: 04/24/2023
+description: This article provides workaround for issues that you might encounter when you cannot deleted an existing service connection. ms.date: 04/24/2023
 author: padmajayaraman
 ms.author: v-jayaramanp